The Office of Enrollment Services, located in the Student Center Room 200, is open Monday-Friday, 7:30 a.m. until 5 p.m.

 Unofficial transcripts are available for current students to print from the Angelina College website.
 Students will log on to their AC Portal, Select the Campus Connect tab.
 Once in Campus Connect, select the “Registration Tab” and then “Academic Transcript.”

 Students should apply for graduation once they have registered for their final semester of attendance at Angelina College.
-A student must file an application for degree/certificate in the Office of the Registrar by the deadline printed in the college calendar, then report to the bookstore to pay for cap, gown, and invitations.
-Graduation applications are available at the Office of the Registrar or online.
+A student must file an application for degree/certificate in the Office of Enrollment Services by the deadline printed in the college calendar, then report to the bookstore to pay for cap, gown, and invitations.
+Graduation applications are available at the Office of Enrollment Services or online.

 There is no graduation fee.
 However, students participating in the graduation ceremony must purchase a cap and gown from the AC Bookstore.

-The Office of the Registrar will attach all student transcripts and their degree audit to the application before sending it to the division office for evaluation.
-Please make sure all your official transcripts from other institutions attended are on file in the Office of the Registrar before you submit your graduation application.
+The Office of Enrollment Services will attach all student transcripts and their degree audit to the application before sending it to the division office for evaluation.
+Please make sure all your official transcripts from other institutions attended are on file in the Office of Enrollment Services before you submit your graduation application.
 Once the division has completed the evaluation (usually within 4 weeks), students will receive written notification by mail.

-Diplomas may be picked up at the Office of the Registrar once they are available.
+Diplomas may be picked up at the Office of Enrollment Services once they are available.
 Diplomas will be mailed to those who elect that option on the graduation application.

 Students may request a replacement diploma by submitting a Replacement Diploma Request Form to the Office of the Registrar.
 The request must be accompanied by a photo ID (either driver’s license, state ID, of Angelina College ID).